IIT-DM/Fin-Fact/README.md

 3. **Natural Language Processing (NLP) Tasks**: Utilize the dataset for various NLP tasks such as fact-checking, claim verification, and explanation generation.

-4. **Machine Learning Experiments**: Train and evaluate machine learning models, including text and image analysis, using the dataset to enhance the accuracy of fact-checking systems.
+4. **Fact Checking Experiments**: Train and evaluate machine learning models, including text and image analysis, using the dataset to enhance the accuracy of fact-checking systems.

+## Leaderboard

+## Dependencies

-## 📦 Code Repository
+## 📦 Run models for paper metrics

-This GitHub repository contains code and resources related to the Fin-Fact dataset.
-Here's what you can find:

-- **Data Processing**: Code for data preprocessing and cleaning to prepare the dataset for analysis and modeling.

-- **Model Training**: Examples and scripts for training NLP and machine learning models on the dataset.

-- **Evaluation Metrics**: Code for evaluating model performance using relevant metrics such as ROUGE scores for explanation generation.

-- **Documentation**: In-depth documentation and explanations to assist users in understanding and using the dataset effectively.
+We provide scripts let you easily run our dataset on existing state-of-the-art models and re-create the metrics published in paper.
+You should be able to reproduce our results from the paper by following these instructions.
+Please post an issue if you're unable to do this.

 ## 🤝 Contributing